 You will be able to review the W5 sampling frequency, its Bluetooth format, battery status, and volume level as well as upgrade the firmware in the HiBy Music app when it is finalized for public purchase.

 Aside from UAT, other common codecs available on the W5 include the following:

 Adaptive aptX (aptX, aptX HD, aptX LL)

 SBC and AAC are supported across iOS, Android, Mac, and Windows

 W5 will automatically switch to the highest supported codec when paired with other Bluetooth devices.
 The Qualcomm aptX LL codec with <40ms low latency would be particularly useful for low latency synchronized audio and video on supported devices.

-What makes the W5 stands out is the variety of settings tweaks.
-You could tweak equalizers, codecs, sound effects, and transmission rate instead of getting stuck on the defaults.
+What makes the W5 stand out is the variety of settings tweaks.
+You could tweak equalizers, codecs, sound effects, and transmission rates instead of getting stuck on the defaults.
 You could switch between codecs to test out different qualities or to extend playback time and connection distance on the W5 by using lower resolution codecs.

 With a high transmitting rate and compact size, you can expect the 150mAh battery to drain fast.
 Interestingly HiBy found a special solution to extend the W5 battery life by pairing the unit with a 1000mAh charging cradle.